B28 Limited function/disability (ICD-10:Z73.6)

 Physical Examination

-• Evaluate sensory function and reflexes.
+• Evaluate sensory function, reflexes, and neurological status[23]

 Laboratory Tests